-How to find your mobile home VIN number
+How to find your mobile home VIN number FOR FREE

 But before we continue to elaborate, we need to point out a striking fact in mobile home VIN numbers.
 If your mobile home comes in more than one section, you will have a VIN number for each section.
 (For example, a single-wide will only have one VIN number.
 A double-wide will have a VIN number for each half of the double-wide.
 If your triple-wide has three transportable parts, each part will have its own VIN number.